kodomotachi/cf-tracker/README.md

-Hi guys, this is my project about tracking for your practicing on Codeforces.com
+Hi guys, this's my project about tracking for your practicing on Codeforces.com

 Author: KodomoTachi
-Date: 07/05/2023, at Thu Duc City, Ho Chi Minh city, Vietnam.
+Date: 07/05/2023, at Thu Duc city, Ho Chi Minh city, Vietnam.